AidanVB/sp24-lab1/README.md

 -
 Gabriel Paris-Moe
 1. created a Pie object and then initialized many different pie objects
 2. yes I was able to merge

-Jas Liu
+Aidan Von Buchwaldt
-1. created a pie object with a name, filling, and dough
+1. The code creates a pie object, which contains a name, a filling, and a type of crust when called.
-2. yes i was able to merge
+2. I was able to make the changes.